nephio-project/porch/docs/content/en/docs/1_overview/_index.md

 Porch consists of four main deployable components:

-* **Porch Server**: Kubernetes aggregated apiserver that provides the PackageRevision and Repository APIs.
-Contains the Engine (orchestration logic), Cache (repository content), and Repository Adapters (Git/OCI abstraction).
+* **Porch Server**: A Kubernetes aggregated apiserver that provides the PackageRevision and Repository APIs.
+It contains the Engine (orchestration logic), Cache (repository content), and Repository Adapters (Git/OCI abstraction).

-* **Function Runner**: Separate gRPC service that executes kpt functions in containers.
-Handles both built-in functions and external function images.
+* **Function Runner**: A separate gRPC service that executes KRM functions in containers.
+It can run both  functions supplied by Porch and externally developed function images.

-* **Controllers**: Kubernetes controllers that automate package operations.
-PackageVariant clones and updates packages; PackageVariantSet manages sets of variants.
+* **Controllers**: Kubernetes controllers automate package operations.
+The PackageVariant controller clones and updates packages.
+The PackageVariantSet controller manages sets of package variants.

-* **Cache**: Storage backend for repository content.
-Can be CR-based (using Kubernetes custom resources) or PostgreSQL-based for larger deployments.
+* **Cache**: A storage backend for caching of repository content for performance reasons.
+Porch supports a CR-based cache (using a Kubernetes custom resources) or a PostgreSQL-based cache for larger deployments.